ysbecca/py-wsi/README.md

 brew install openslide
 ```

-2. Install py_wsi using pip.
+2. Fork and download this repository, then import into your working directory (highly recommended, since you will most likely want to customise and add extra features!)
+OR install py_wsi using pip.

 ```
 pip install py_wsi